plus7wist/tui_view/README.md

 A reusable and mildly configurable TUI frontend library.

-The library is aims to provide a simple way of loading some data into a terminal interface with no frontend programming.
-It porvides basic actions but it is possible to define custom keybindings too.
+The library aims to provide a simple way of loading some data into a terminal interface with no frontend programming.
+It provides basic actions but it is possible to define custom keybindings too.

-The library exposes several constructs that can be used to customize its behaviour as well as passing in data.
+The library exposes several constructs that can be used to customize its behaviour as well as pass data into it.

 [Documentation](https://docs.rs/tui_view/latest/tui_view/)